lucashu1/link-prediction/README.md

-Graph Auto-Encoders
+Social Network VAE
 ============

-This is a TensorFlow implementation of the (Variational) Graph Auto-Encoder model as described in our paper:
+This is a TensorFlow implementation of the (Variational) Graph Auto-Encoder model as described in Thomas Kipf's paper:

 T. N. Kipf, M. Welling, [Variational Graph Auto-Encoders](https://arxiv.org/abs/1611.07308), NIPS Workshop on Bayesian Deep Learning (2016)

+**In this forked repository, we are interested in applying GAEs to social networks, primarily for the task of link prediction.**

 Graph Auto-Encoders (GAEs) are end-to-end trainable neural network models for unsupervised learning, clustering and link prediction on graphs.